Marilyn with Mrs. Mattioli

 During this time, my husband and I had our first child.
 Even though I had a successful teaching career my mind was on stability for my family in the form of pensions, good health insurance and a 401K.
 This is when I decided to obtain a job with a large Fortune 500 Telecommunications Corporation.
 I never abandoned my teaching but continued to teach during my 17 good years at the telecommunications company.
 During my time working there, I took advantage of their generous prepaid tuition plans.
 I was able to obtain a degree in Marketing and a Masters degree in Industrial/Organizational Psychology.
 I even took about a years worth of Ph.D classes in Psychology.

 Discouragement started to set in when after my Masters, I tried to obtain a better position within the company by applying to various jobs and even one or two out of state.
 I never got a call, email, or interview.
 Right around this time, my husband Cory had just started his own business (BachScholar Publishing) after working for two colleges and as organist at a large Methodist Church.
 He knew about my discouragement and asked if I wanted to join him.
 His passion is my passion, so of course, I said, “YES!”

 Over the years, Marilyn has participated in FMTA & FMTG music recitals and competitions winning First Place or Superior ratings in many of them.
 She has played and performed for weddings, chamber groups, and as a church accompanist.
-Marilyn teaches piano with her husband Cory out of their home in St. Petersburg, Florida and is also a piano teacher at Grace Lutheran Conservatory of Fine Arts.
-Marilyn and Cory are expecting their first grandchild November 2017.
+Marilyn teaches piano with her husband Cory out of their home in St. Petersburg, Florida and is also a piano teacher at Grace Lutheran Conservatory of Fine Arts and accompanist to the school and church choirs.
+Marilyn and Cory are now grandparents to a girl as of November 2017.